yhayat1/python-labs/Automation-Scripting/LAB01-Simple-CLI-Tool/README.md

 # LAB01 - Building a Simple CLI Tool with Python

 Command-line interfaces (CLIs) are essential in DevOps.
 In this lab, you'll create your first CLI tool using Python's built-in `argparse` module.
-This tool will accept user input from the terminal and perform logic based on it.
+This tool will accept user input from the terminal and perform arithmetic operations based on it.

 ---